andrewrolph/andrewrolph.github.io/index.md

 To see a full-length version of this talk, see the seminar I gave at UBC: <a href="https://www.youtube.com/watch?v=F_NjZs2D4C4">https://www.youtube.com/watch?v=F_NjZs2D4C4</a>

+To see a review of holographic TTbar I gave during my PhD: <a href="Link">https://drive.google.com/file/d/1AkzgGZJnAif6qV533EEWZD5lQGqHYy4L/view?usp=sharing</a>

 For a more detailed look at my work, see my published research papers at: <a href="https://inspirehep.net/authors/1593854">https://inspirehep.net/authors/1593854</a>